Builders Risk Insurance: The Ultimate Guide

-A builders risk insurance policy is designed to provide coverage for buildings and structures during the course of construction or renovation.
+A builders risk insurance policy is a type of insurance that provides coverage for buildings and structures during the course of construction or renovation.

-Unlike a traditional property insurance policy, the builders risk policy covers more than just an existing structure.
+Unlike traditional commercial property insurance, the builders risk policy covers more than just an existing structure.
 It covers a project from the first shovel in the ground to the completion of the building.

-During a construction project, you will be exposed to certain risks that are unique to buildings under construction.
+During a construction project, your business will be exposed to certain risks that are unique to buildings under construction.
 These include the potential for theft and your building being more vulnerable to wind damage.
 A builders risk policy helps protect you from these exposures.

 A building under construction is more vulnerable to weather-related events, vandalism, and even accidents.
-During construction, certain parts of the building that would not usually be exposed to damage are, in fact, at risk, and will be until the project is completed.
+During construction, certain parts of the building that would not usually be exposed to damage are at risk, and will be until the project is completed.

 Exposure risk is largely unique to construction sites.
 This is because you’ve purchased materials that are not yet a permanent part of the building.
 They are often left in temporary structures, in a trailer, in storage somewhere, or even out in the open – all of which can leave them exposed to theft and the elements.

-Auto accidents are a normal risk that you, as the project owner or the general contractor, take every day.
-Auto accidents can be very costly if they occur while you are transporting building material or equipment to or from the job site, because that equipment might be far more expensive than the vehicle carrying it.
+Auto accidents are a normal risk that general contractors take on every day.
+But they can be very costly if they occur while you’re transporting building material or equipment to or from the job site, because that equipment might be far more expensive than the vehicle carrying it.

-There are a lot of "soft costs" associated with a building project that is delayed due to construction damage.
+There are a lot of "soft costs" associated with a building project that’s delayed due to construction damage.
 Additional interest on financing, real estate taxes, architectural fees, and permit fees all add up over time and push your project over budget.

 Your project has a timeline and is part of a business plan designed to help recoup the cost of construction.
 What if your construction project is damaged and massively delayed as a result?
 The opening of your store, warehouse, or rental property won’t happen as scheduled.
 Even a year’s delay can lead to a serious loss in income.